Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 My incisions were closed at the skin with glue, so there were no visible sutures.
 The incisions were firm to the touch, tender, purple and yellow from bruising.
 As the bruising diminished, the color became a pale yellow, and then finally normal skin color.
 These color changes are caused by [heme degradation](https://en.wikipedia.org/wiki/Bruise#Mechanism).
 The incision around my umbilicus was especially swollen and the surrounding skin was firm in an area the size of my palm.
 This improved very gradually over two weeks.

 I did not take any medication at all.
-I chose to avoid NSAIDs like ibuprofen because there is both mechanistic evidence and data from animal studies showing that NSAIDs may slow wound healing, and can slow healing of bowel anastomoses.
+I chose to avoid NSAIDs like ibuprofen because there is [observational data in humans](https://doi.org/10.1007/s00384-011-1285-6) suggesting that NSAIDs may effect the healing of bowel anastomoses.
 This may be more relevant for more significant bowel surgeries, but I wanted every chance to optimize healing.
+That said, there are several other studies suggesting that NSAIDs likely have little or no effect on wound healing.

 Meanwhile, at the hospital, a pathologist examined my appendix.
 It's routine for the surgeon to send surgical specimens for pathology examination.
 There are several reasons for doing this.
-In cases of appendicitis, it's important both to confirm the diagnosis, and to look for other diagnoses such as appendiceal cancers, which occur from time to time.
+In cases of appendicitis, it's important both to confirm the diagnosis, and to look for other diagnoses such as [appendiceal cancers](https://en.wikipedia.org/wiki/Appendix_cancer), which occur from time to time.
 Pathologists are specially trained doctors who examine biopsies (tissue samples) and who also perform whole autopsies to find out what is (or was) wrong.
 The pathologist confirmed my diagnosis: acute appendicitis.
 This determination was made by looking at the appendix with the naked eye, and by examining thin slices of the appendix under a microscope.

 #### Week Two